 Doctors aren't sure why this type of headache starts.
 Some people find that it strikes after an infection, flu-like illness, surgery, or stressful event.

 The pain tends to be moderate, but for some people, it's severe.
 And it's often hard to treat.

 Symptoms can vary widely.
 Some are like tension headaches.
 Others share symptoms of migraine, such as nausea or sensitivity to light.

 Call your doctor if your headache won't go away or if it's severe.

 You might also hear these called medication overuse headaches.
 If you use a prescription or over-the-counter pain reliever more than two or three times a week, or more than 10 days a month, you’re setting yourself up for more pain.
 When the meds wear off, the pain comes back and you have to take more to stop it.
 This can cause a dull, constant headache that’s often worse in the morning.

 These short, stabbing, intense headaches usually only last a few seconds.
 They might happen a few times a day at most.
 If you have one, see the doctor.
 Ice pick headaches can be a condition on their own, or they can be a symptom of something else.

 Talk to your doctor if you get a headache after you have a spinal tap, a spinal block, or an epidural.
 Your doctor might call it a puncture headache because these procedures involve piercing the membrane that surrounds your spinal cord.
 If spinal fluid leaks through the puncture site, it can cause a headache.

 People often call this the worst headache of your life.
 It comes suddenly out of nowhere and peaks quickly.
-Causes of this type of headache include:
+Causes of thunderclap headaches include:

 - Blood vessel tear, rupture, or blockage